 Who will the new King marry?
 That is the question on the minds of many of Britons as they mourn the death of King George V, who died yesterday.

-His eldest son, David, the 41-year-old Prince of Wales, is now king, and will be known as Edward VII, according the AP.
+His eldest son, David, the 41-year-old Prince of Wales, is now king and will be known as Edward VII, according to the AP.

 There are only six eligible princesses, according to the AP: Princesses Irene of Greece and her younger sister, Katherine, Princess Eugenie of Greece, Princess Juliana of the Netherlands and Grand Duchess Kira of Russia.

 Crown Princess Juliana would not have been considered as a candidate for Edward's hand, as she was the heir to the Dutch throne.
 She would be a Queen Regnant.
 No need to be a Queen Consort.